Skip to main content

 Size: MediumCoat Length: Medium LengthCompare

 Imagine a robust, enduring dog that once lived alongside Siberian nomads and served as a sled and hunting dog: that's the Yakutian Laika.
 This rare breed stands out with its dense coat, ice-blue eyes and a strong, friendly character.
-Want to
+Want to learn more about this fascinating four-legged companion?

 Last updated: